This guide will help you answer The RQF Level 3 Diploma in Care Unit 2.2 Describe the factors to consider when promoting effective communication.

 Disabilities

 As a care worker, I often encounter service users with various disabilities that impact their communication abilities.
 For example, I had a service user with severe hearing loss.
 To communicate effectively, I used a whiteboard and visual aids to convey important information.
-Additionally, I learned basic British Sign Language (BSL) to help facilitate our conversations.
+Also, I learned basic British Sign Language (BSL) to help facilitate our conversations.

 Language Barriers